dakadkart/xyz-documentation/docs/cli/topics/cli.md

 > geojson.tools via `show -w`.

-    You can update this "csv space" using `here xyz upload spaceID -f new.csv -k id --noGeom` and the next time the virtual space ID is references, the properties will contain the updated values.
+    You can update this "csv space" using `here xyz upload spaceID -f new.csv -k id --noGeom` and the next time the virtual Space ID is references, the properties will contain the updated values.

 #### Spatial Search